 Treatment of uterine sarcomas is total abdominal hysterectomy and bilateral salpingo-oophorectomy.

 Uterine sarcomas should be removed en bloc; morcellation is contraindicated.
-If a specimen is fragmented during surgery, imaging is recommended, and re-exploration can be considered.
+If a specimen is fragmented during surgery, imaging is recommended to check for metastases, and re-exploration can be considered.
 Treatment with chemotherapy is also recommended.

 The ovaries may be preserved in certain patients with early-stage uterine leiomyosarcoma if they wish to retain hormonal function.
 Additional surgical resection should be based on intraoperative findings.

 Lymphadenectomy in patients with leiomyosarcoma or endometrial stromal sarcoma is not indicated because there is evidence that the risk of lymph node metastases is minimal (< 2%).